Northwest Afternoon

 Northwest Afternoon (also known at times as NWA) was a local television talk show in the United States.
-It aired weekdays at 3PM in the Puget Sound area of Washington.
+It aired weekdays at 3:00 (military 15:00) in the Puget Sound area of Washington.
 It was produced locally by Seattle TV station KOMO-TV Channel 4, and debuted in September 1984.
 The series ended its run on September 5, 2008 after a run of nearly 24 years.

 Format

 The show's format, unchanged since its debut, began with a 15-minute daily recap of soap opera serials aired that day, with the last 45 minutes being a talk/variety-type show.
 In the latter portion of the show, subjects could vary from show to show.
 In one show, a famous TV, movie, or newsmaking celebrity may make an appearance as a special guest (usually discussing their latest work, etc.), while the very next day could focus on a guest who has survived against all odds.

 The show originated from Studio C of KOMO-TV's old building until it was demolished to make way for Fisher Plaza in 2000.

 On June 10, 2008 KOMO-TV announced that Northwest Afternoon was cancelled because of increased competition against first-run syndicated fare from Dr. Phil on KING-TV, Rachael Ray on KIRO-TV, and Maury on KCPQ.
 These shows had made inroads into Northwest Afternoon's once-comfortable ratings, making it difficult for station management to continue producing the show.
 The stunning announcement came after the series won a local Emmy.
 A 24-year retrospective send-off was aired on September 4, 2008, with the last show airing on September 5.
 The show was replaced by The Doctors, a syndicated show that premiered on September 8, 2008.